gloebit/gloebit.github.io/blog/_posts/2017-02-03-ZanGrid-Enables-Gloebit.md

   {% capture myPrimaryImageURL %}{{ site.url }}{{ site.blogpath }}{{ site.imagepath }}/{{ page.primary_image.url }}{% endcapture %}
 {% endif %}

 These are the first Gloebit enabled VR regions strictly focusing on commerce.
-It's a beautiful outdoor mall biuld.
+It's a beautiful outdoor mall build.
 Check it out.

 ![Signs in Zangrid explaining how to use Gloebit]({{ myPrimaryImageURL }} "ZanGrid Gloebit Signs")